Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 These are your first line of defense when water is actively flowing where it shouldn't be.
 Reach for these items before anything else.

-1 Main Shut-Off Key (Curb Key) Shuts off water at the street meter $10–$20
+1 Main Shut-Off Key (Curb Key) Shuts off water at the street meter $12 to $25

-2 Adjustable Wrench Turns indoor shut-off valves, tightens connections $15–$30
+2 Adjustable Wrench Turns indoor shut-off valves, tightens connections $15 to $35

-2. Adjustable Wrench Handles shut-off valves under sinks and behind toilets.
-Use it to tighten loose supply line connections that are dripping — finger-tight plus a quarter turn is usually all you need.
+Handles shut-off valves under sinks and behind toilets.
+Use it to tighten loose supply line connections that are dripping.
+Finger-tight plus a quarter turn is usually all you need.

-3. Bucket A 3- to 5-gallon bucket does double duty: it catches dripping or gushing water during a repair and serves as the container for the entire kit when not in use.
+A 3- to 5-gallon bucket does double duty: it catches dripping or gushing water during a repair, and serves as the container for the entire kit when not in use.

 Repair & Sealing Supplies

-Once the water is controlled, these supplies let you make temporary — or sometimes permanent — fixes on common plumbing issues.
+Once the water is controlled, these supplies let you make temporary (or in a few cases, semi-durable) fixes on common plumbing issues.

-5 Plumber's Tape (Teflon Tape) Seals threaded pipe connections $2–$5
+5 Plumber's Tape (Teflon Tape) Seals threaded pipe connections $2 to $5

-6 Epoxy Putty Fills pinholes and cracks in pipes $8–$15
+6 Epoxy Putty Fills pinholes and cracks in pipes $8 to $15

-7 Pipe Repair Clamps Seals longer splits on straight pipe sections $12–$25
+7 Pipe Repair Clamps Seals longer splits on straight pipe sections $12 to $30

-9 Pipe Wrench Grips and turns stubborn threaded pipes $20–$40
+9 Pipe Wrench Grips and turns stubborn threaded pipes $20 to $45

-6. Epoxy Putty Epoxy putty is your go-to for pinholes or small cracks.
-Shut off the water, dry the pipe completely, then knead the two-part putty until it's a uniform color (about 1–2 minutes).
-Press it firmly over the leak, extending 1–2 inches beyond the damage.
-Allow 5–10 minutes to cure before slowly restoring water pressure.
-This works on copper, PVC, and PEX pipes.
+Epoxy putty is your go-to for pinholes or small cracks.
+Shut off the water, dry the pipe completely, then knead the two-part putty until it's a uniform color (about 1 to 2 minutes).
+Press it firmly over the leak, extending 1 to 2 inches beyond the damage, and mold it for at least 3 minutes to ensure adhesion.
+In 2026, PC Products' 4 oz.
+PC-Plumbing Putty Epoxy runs about $7.99 at Home Depot and cures in about 60 minutes, while J-B Weld WaterWeld (2 oz.) is around $7.99 as well.
+Both bond to copper, PVC, PEX, and galvanized pipes.

 Temporary Fix Only

-Epoxy putty and pipe repair clamps are not permanent repairs.
-They are designed to minimize damage until a licensed plumber can replace the damaged pipe section.
-Always call a professional after using these solutions — a burst pipe often signals a bigger issue like corrosion, freezing, or excessive water pressure.
+Epoxy putty, silicone tape, and pipe repair clamps are not permanent repairs.
+Current 2026 industry guidance is clear: building codes expect damaged pipe or fittings to be repaired or replaced with approved materials rather than left with a patch.
+Temporary seals also become less reliable at water pressures above 60 to 70 psi.
+Always call a professional after using these solutions, since a burst pipe often signals a bigger issue like corrosion, freezing, or excessive pressure.

 Clog & Drain Tools